You are here: manpages

 -

-The shell shall write a message to standard error when it tries to
+special parameters, it shall write a message to standard error and shall

 interactive shell shall not exit.